Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

+Other studies have shown that a system can have more than one critical point as attractor in a non-continuous phase transition, evolving to the coexistence of two unstable states and having avalanche-like behavior not only around one attractor, but also between both attractors on a larger scale, producing a cyclical effect.
+This type of system has been called Self-Organized Bistability (SOB).~\cite{buendia2020}

-The average avalanche size $\Delta S$ can be seen as an indicator of complexity as a system, and when $\Delta S \rightarrow \infty$ the system is considered to be on a critical state.
+The average avalanche size $\Delta S$ can be seen as an indicator of complexity on a system, and when $\Delta S \rightarrow \infty$ the system is considered to be on a critical state.
 These properties can be understood as an indication of structural and dynamical complexity of a given system.
 SOC is considered to be one of the mechanisms by which complexity appears in nature~\cite{bak1995}, being often applied in fields such as geophysics, ecology, economics, sociology, biology, neurobiology and others.~\cite{smalley1985,bak1990,Bak1996,beggs2003}

-\textbf{Minimum Description Size (Kolmogorov Complexity):} Another interesting approach at defining/quantifying complexity considers the size or length of the minimal description of an entity or the resources necessary to reproduce that entity.\cite{kolmogorov1963,kolmogorov1998} More formally speaking, this measurement takes into account the coding of an operation into a Turing machine~\cite{copeland2004}.
-The latter is an abstract, universal type of computing engine in which symbols are stored in an infinite tape that can be scanned by a head capable of performing some basic operations, also involving some other components such as state registers.
-The Turing machine is often considered because it represents an abstract universal model of computing, but the quantification of description complexity can also be approached by considering other, more generally known, programming languages, such as C or Python, and hardware architectures, such as parallel, pipeline, GPU, etc. Thus, given an entity (e.g.~our highly redundant text), we need to find the shortest program that can reproduce it.
+\textbf{Minimum Description Size (Kolmogorov Complexity):} Another interesting approach at defining/quantifying complexity considers the size or length of the minimal description of an entity or the resources necessary to reproduce that entity.~\cite{kolmogorov1963,kolmogorov1998} More formally speaking, this measurement takes into account the coding of an operation into a Turing machine.~\cite{copeland2004} The latter is an abstract, universal type of computing engine in which symbols are stored in an infinite tape that can be scanned by a head capable of performing some basic operations, also involving some other components such as state registers.

+The Turing machine is often considered because it represents an abstract universal model of computing, but the quantification of description complexity can also be approached by considering other, more generally known, programming languages, such as C or Python, and hardware architectures, such as parallel, pipeline, GPU, etc. Thus, given an entity, we need to find the shortest program that can reproduce it.
 The complexity of that entity could then be gauged in terms of the length of the respective code (e.g. number of instructions) or the number of bits necessary to reproduce that code as a character string.

-Let's consider the case of our highly redundant text used in our Introduction section.
-Here, it would be easy to obtain an extremely short program that produces that text.
+Let's consider the case of our distribution of points used in our Introduction section.
+Here, it would be easy to obtain an extremely short program that produces that distribution.
 Such a program, in Python, could be as follows: